wxbaum/featherflow/README.md

     sys.exit(main())
 ```

+Save your tasks in a folder named tasks.
+The tasks folder should be parallel to flows.

 ### 3. Run Your Flow

-Use the Featherflow CLI to execute your workflow:
+From the root folder containing flows and tasks, use the Featherflow CLI to execute your workflow:

 ```bash
 # List available flows